rickstaa/todoist-global-shortcuts-WIN10/README.md

 <br>

 Since TODOIST its Windows 10 app doesn’t support global shortcuts at the moment.
-I made a 2 little workarounds for the "open TODOIST" global shortcut.
+I made 2 little workarounds for the "open TODOIST" global shortcut.

-    1. AutoHotKey workaround (Easy to set up, fast and Relibably)
+    1. AutoHotKey workaround (Easy to set up, fast and Reliable)
     2. Vbs Workaround (Hard to setup, can be slow)

 These workarounds add the following global TODOIST shortcuts to WIN 10: